gjcooper/VAULT/01_articles/barnby2022knowing.md

 ---
 >[!quote|#ffd400]
 >We formalised the influence of a participant’s SVO on their learning about their partner by building and comparing ten Bayesian belief and five heuristic models (Table A.1).
-We usedphase 1 behaviour to estimate participants’ own SVO, operationalised in terms of parameters of their subjective utility for earnings for themselves and their partner.
+We used phase 1 behaviour to estimate participants’ own SVO, operationalised in terms of parameters of their subjective utility for earnings for themselves and their partner.
 In phase 2, models either a) integrated a participant’s SVO into their prior beliefs about their partner in a Bayesian updating process, b) used separate prior values for the inferred SVO of a partner (but still used a Bayesian updating process), or c), adopted a heuristic reinforcement learning approach. [(p.
 3)](zotero://open-pdf/library/items/6F5AIET7?page=3&annotation=ZIRSASK5)

 ---
 >[!quote|#2ea8e5]